johnnytisdale/random-css/README.md

 The maximum value that may be generated for iteration count.

-External: Must be a whole number between 1 and 3, inclusive.<br>
+External: Must be a whole number between 1 and 3, inclusive.
 Inline: Must be a float or integer between 0.25 and 3, inclusive.

 Must be greater than or equal to `min`.